jbhopkins/bioxtasraw/src/README_1st.txt

 Some demo videos can be found here: http://bit.ly/bioxtast

-Example data for the demo vides is here: http://bit.ly/bioxtasd
+Example data for the demo videos is here: http://bit.ly/bioxtasd

 More information on the RAW project and the latest updates